arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/search.md

 that defaults to twice the number of CPU cores.

 {{< info >}}
-Using too high parallelization can cause errors because it may overwhelm your hardware.
+Using too high parallelization can overload your hardware.
+It is recommended to leave the default parallelism at `1` and set the `parallelism` option for queries that highly benefit from the parallelization only.
+Use a moderate value in accordance with the number of available CPU cores.
 {{< /info >}}

 The `parallelism` option should be considered a hint.
 Not all search queries are